cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/archive/installing-unc0ver-fugu14.md

 ::: danger

-This guide is **no longer functional** due to server-side dependencies no longer working, and only exists as an archive to how this method previously worked.
-While it may still be technically possible to use this method with substantially more steps, those steps require macOS and a substantial amount of technical knowledge, and far easier methods are available.
+This guide is **no longer functional** as it is currently written due to various changes to the tools and services this method relies on, and only exists as an archive to how this method previously worked.
+While it may still be technically possible to use this method with substantially more steps, those steps require a high amount of technical knowledge, and far easier methods are available.

 Generally speaking, if you were considering following this guide, you should follow <router-link to="/installing-taurine">Installing Taurine</router-link> instead, which is the currently recommended jailbreak for all devices on iOS/iPadOS 14 (including those which supported jailbreaking with this method).